Poker Table Selection

 A high average number of players per flop figure indicates that the players at the table have poor starting hand requirements.

 In general, if players are entering the pot with wider ranges of hands, they’re giving you more opportunities to profit from their mistakes.
 It’s difficult to win big money quickly from players who like to fold preflop.

 Take note of the number of players at each table (e.g. 6-seater, 9-seater) in relation to the players/flop, as the 6max tables are more likely to have higher percentages than the FR tables.

 As you can see on the diagram, the table with the highest average pot is Cassiopea, and the table with the highest number of players per flop is Athor IV.

 However, the best table to sit at out of the two would be Cassiopea, because Athor IV has a low average pot size despite having the higher number of players per flop.

-Many poker rooms offer you the ability to search for specific players.
-These means that you should use this feature to your advantage and take a note of every bad player you come across, and search for him or her before you sit down at the tables.
+Some poker rooms offer you the ability to search for specific players.
+If this is available, take note of every bad player you come across and search for them before you sit down.
 This way you can guarantee yourself to be playing against at least one bad player, instead of taking a chance on a table of unknowns.

 Go back to the awesome Texas Hold'em Strategy.